Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPI_OpenMediaVault.md

 ![SSH](/img/SmartPi/OMV/OMV007.png)

-If it's for a Windows share, go to Services\SMB/CIFS\Settings Activate the service and select the features you want.
+If it's for a Windows share, go to Services\SMB\CIFS\Settings Activate the service and select the features you want.
 Once completed, click on Save

 ![SSH](/img/SmartPi/OMV/OMV008.png)

-Then go to Services\SMB/CIFS\Shares and click on the pencil to choose the options that interest you.
+Then go to Services\SMB\CIFS\Shares and click on the pencil to choose the options that interest you.

 ![SSH](/img/SmartPi/OMV/OMV009.png)
 ![SSH](/img/SmartPi/OMV/OMV010.png)